Are you confused by all the talk surrounding marketing automation? Good news: you're not alone, and we're here to straighten out your question marks.

 We know from experience just how much there is to learn about marketing automation.
 The purpose of this guide is to share with you the knowledge we've gained over the years.
 It's also to make you comfortable in making decisions on the subject.

 What is marketing automation?

-According to Wikipedia, marketing automation is "a process where technology is used to automate several repetitive tasks that are undertaken on a regular basis in a marketing campaign".
-Tasks can include sending email messages, posting updates in social media, delivering text messages and more.
+According to Wikipedia, marketing automation is "a process where technology is used to automate several repetitive tasks that are undertaken regularly in a marketing campaign".
+Tasks can include sending email messages, posting updates on social media, delivering text messages and more.

 It doesn't generate leads

 A common misconception is that marketing automation software can solve any challenge in the customer journey, including the need to create new leads.
 This misconception, unfortunately, leaves many marketers with advanced tools that automate the middle of their funnel but no solution for capturing new leads to nurture in the first place.

 Marketing automation allows marketers to move leads from the top of the marketing funnel to being sales-ready leads (a.k.a.
 Sales Qualified Leads, SQLs) at the bottom of the funnel.
 Prospects are identified based on their actions and activities, then receive targeted content and messaging to nurture them from first interest through to the sales process.